 iPhone SE 2 coming early 2020

-According to a new report from Ming-Chi Kuo, Apple could ship a new version of its budget phone, the iPhone SE, early in 2020.
+new report from Ming-Chi Kuo, Apple could ship a new version of its budget phone, the iPhone SE, early in 2020.

 Kuo predicts that the iPhone SE 2 will have a similar “form factor design and hardware spec” to the iPhone 8, which Apple currently sells for $449.
 That means it will have a home button with Touch ID and a 4.7-inch LCD display.
 Kuo doesn’t specifically say whether the phone will phone will include wireless charging like the current model, nor does he make mention of the camera.
 Also unclear is whether there will be an XL version of the iPhone SE 2.